Princess Mononoke: English dub and American release

 As part of the Disney–Tokuma deal, the film was handed over to Miramax Films, a Disney subsidiary at the time, to dub and distribute in the United States and other regions.
 The dub was directed by Jack Fletcher, who had previously worked on the dubs of other Studio Ghibli films such as Kiki's Delivery Service, and its script was written by the fantasy author Neil Gaiman, who was an unusual choice for anime localizations at the time, according to Denison.
 Gaiman claimed that Harvey Weinstein, who was the head of Miramax at the time, initially offered the role to the film director Quentin Tarantino, who had then recommended Gaiman instead.
 Gaiman had intended to decline the offer before being impressed by a scene in which a stone wets in the falling rain, saying, "I have never seen anything like this.
 This is real filmmaking."
 Steve Alpert, an executive at Studio Ghibli, assisted with the translation.

 Denison wrote that Miramax's approach to the dub "might be termed a project of indigenization" with an intent to form a new identity for the film outside of Japan.
 The language scholar Jennifer E. Nicholson wrote that the English dub's changes more closely approach an adaptation than a translation.
 Cultural differences between the United States and Japan, amplified by the film's discussion of specifically Japanese elements, resulted in a script that co-mingled the two languages and cultures.
 Gaiman inserted dialog for off-screen characters elucidating cultural concepts considered obscure for American audiences.
 Humor in particular demanded significant alterations; Gaiman approached the issue by searching for an "emotional equivalent" for the lines instead of considering the reason the originals were humorous.
+However, the title and dialog retained the Japanese word mononoke, which Nicholson argued could create the misconception that San's name is "Princess Mononoke", as well as downplaying the implications of the name San (which can refer to the number three in Japanese or the -san honorific).
 Gaiman later recalled that although he oversaw the writing process, some script alterations were made without his knowledge.
 Several of the changes removed terms that identified the setting, such as substituting sake with wine and removing mentions of Japan and China.
 Nicholson found these decisions indicative of Miramax's intent to strip the film of its cultural context and divorce it from history entirely.
 Gaiman also recalled his drafts receiving contradictory corrections from both Miramax and Studio Ghibli, to which he responded by writing two sets of revisions and asking them to "go fight it out amongst [themselves]."